 Prepare for your CASPer Exam Today with MedApplications

 Packages from $145 – $995

 - 1 Hour CASPer ™ Approach & Strategy Session with Physician

 - Unlimited CASPer® Webinar, Videos & E-Book

 - Most Affordable CASPer® Preparation in North America

 - Option to Switch Strategy Session with Additional CASPer® Test

 CASPer Questions around Ethics

 Medical ethics encompass an important category within the CASPer test – and you need to be prepared for questions of this nature.
-The best advice is to familiarize yourself with general principles of medical ethics.
+The best advice is to familiarize yourself with the general principles of medical ethics.
 You don’t need to bury yourself in ethics textbooks, but you should be comfortable with some of the thoughts and practices currently respected in the medical field.
-These can include principles such as non-maleficence, beneficence, autonomy and justice.
-They could apply to different medical situations you may find yourself facing such as patient confidentiality, fairness and respect.
+These can include principles such as non-maleficence, beneficence, autonomy, and justice.
+They could apply to different medical situations you may find yourself facing such as patient confidentiality, fairness, and respect.
 In an ethical dilemma, for example, you may have to deftly navigate sensitive grounds or deal with competing priorities.
 For example, what if you were on a jury trying to decide whether the family of a child victim should be able to sue a lighter company after their child misused a lighter and died in an accidental fire?